contiki-ng/contiki-ng/tools/readthedocs/doc/tutorials/Hello,-World!.md

+# Hello, World!

 A number of example applications for Contiki-NG are provided under `examples` in the root directory.
 In this tutorial, we will show how the `hello-world` example works.
 This classic programming example will just print "Hello, world" to the serial port periodically.
 Take a look at the `hello-world.c` file to see the source code.
 This example illustrates how processes are defined, and how to make sure that the operating system automatically starts a process after booting up.
-To find out how this example is implemented, see [doc:programming].

-# Running the example as a native node
+## Running the example as a native node

 Contiki-NG can be compiled as a native Unix process.
 This is useful for instance to implement the RPL native Border Router, and in general for testing: the networking stack of native nodes is reachable through a tun interface they create.